-Criteria 4 Patient and Community Engagement 10 Points Total 1 This section focuses on community engagement, outreach and promotion to let the LGBTQ community around your facility know you are a welcoming and affirming facility, working toward LGBTQ inclusion.
+Criteria 4 Patient and Community Engagement

+This section focuses on community engagement, outreach and promotion to let the LGBTQ community around your facility know you are a welcoming and affirming facility, working toward LGBTQ inclusion.

 This section contains 8 scored questions.
 In order to receive the full 10 points, a facility must have implemented at least 4 of the following best practices.
-Facilities that have implemented 2 or 3 of the following best practices receive a partial score of five for this criterion. a.
-LGBTQ Community Engagement and Marketing 4 or more Support one or more LGBTQ-related events or initiatives in the facility's service area initiatives = Engage in LGBTQ-inclusive marketing or advertising to the LGBTQ community 10 points b.
-Understand the Needs of LGBTQ Patients and Community 2 to 3 Have patient surveys that allow patients the option to identify as LGBTQ initiatives = Have patient surveys that include LGBTQ-related questions 5 points Conduct an LGBTQ community needs assessment with local LGBTQ groups Meet with local LGBTQ organizations Include LGBTQ representation on a governing or community advisory board Support LGBTQ health-related research
+Facilities that have implemented 2 or 3 of the following best practices receive a partial score of five for this criterion.

+a.
+LGBTQ Community Engagement and Marketing

+- Support one or more LGBTQ-related events or initiatives in the facility's service area - Engage in LGBTQ-inclusive marketing or advertising to the LGBTQ community b.
+Understand the Needs of LGBTQ Patients and Community

+- Have patient surveys that allow patients the option to identify as LGBTQ - Have patient surveys that include LGBTQ-related questions - Conduct an LGBTQ community needs assessment with local LGBTQ groups - Meet with local LGBTQ organizations - Include LGBTQ representation on a governing or community advisory board - Support LGBTQ health-related research

+10 Points Total

+4 or more initiatives = 10 points

+2 to 3 initiatives = 5 points

-Criteria 5 Responsible Citizenship -25 Points This section focuses on known activity that would undermine LGBTQ equality or patient care.
+Criteria 5 Responsible Citizenship

+This section focuses on known activity that would undermine LGBTQ equality or patient care.

 Healthcare facilities will have 25 points deducted from their score for a large-scale official or public anti-LGBTQ blemish on their recent records.
-These deductions are based on information that has come to the HRC Foundation's attention related to topics including but not limited to: Revoking inclusive LGBTQ policies or practices Facilitating the continued practice of healthcare providers who provide or promote "conversion therapy" or other LGBTQ-related treatments or services that have been discredited by mainstream medical and mental health organizations Engaging in proven practices that are contrary to the facility's written LGBTQ patient or employment policies Directing charitable contributions or other public support to organizations whose primary mission includes advocacy against LGBTQ equality or care The point deduction may be reflected in a current or future score, depending on the circumstances.
-If applied to a current score, the HEI "Leader in LGBTO Healthcare Equality" designation may be suspended or revoked.
-If at any time after losing points on this articles the score facility charges courses and extinctions the HEC Foundation?
-05 points this criterion, a healthcare facility changes course and satisfies the HRC Foundation's noted concerns, the HRC Foundation will re-evaluate the criterion for that facility. -25 points
+These deductions are based on information that has come to the HRC Foundation's attention related to topics including but not limited to:

+- Revoking inclusive LGBTQ policies or practices - Facilitating the continued practice of healthcare providers who provide or promote "conversion therapy" or other LGBTQ-related treatments or services that have been discredited by mainstream medical and mental health organizations - Engaging in proven practices that are contrary to the facility's written LGBTQ patient or employment policies - Directing charitable contributions or other public support to organizations whose primary mission includes advocacy against LGBTQ equality or care

+The point deduction may be reflected in a current or future score, depending on the circumstances.
+If applied to a current score, the HEI "Leader in LGBTQ Healthcare Equality" designation may be suspended or revoked.
+If at any time after losing points on this criterion, a healthcare facility changes course and satisfies the HRC Foundation's noted concerns, the HRC Foundation will re-evaluate the criterion for that facility.

+-25 Points

+-25 points

+HEI 2017 Perfect Score/Leader in LGBTQ Healthcare Equality

+KEY: Facilities listed by state, then city | dark color = HEI 2017 Participant | gray color = HEI 2014 or 2016 Participant/Unofficial Score